-A very good percentage of people who read this blog are importers from China who are selling into America.
+A very good percentage of people who read this blog are importers from China who are selling in America.

 The List of Products Affected By Trump's Tariffs

 Trump's list of items to be tariffed has come in four stages.
-The first two affected roughly $50 billion of the United States' $500 billion of imports from China.
-The third list, which goes into effect on September 24, affects $200 billion of goods.
-List 4 is not yet proposed but it seems an eventuality and would seemingly affect all remaining goods not hit by List 1, List 2, or List 3.
+The first two affected roughly $50 billion of the United States' $500 billion worth of imports from China.
+The third list, which went into effect on September 24, 2018, affects $200 billion worth of goods.
+List 4, not yet in place, will encompass all products not currently hit by List 1, List 2, or List 3.

 Are You Affected by These Tariffs?